offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 Similar issues arise in settings other than consumer devices.
 For instance, hospitals may wish to pool together their patient data to train a large deep model.
 But privacy laws such as HIPAA forbid them from sharing the data itself, so somehow they have to train a deep net on their data without revealing their data.
 Frameworks such as Federated Learning have been proposed for this but it is known that sharing gradients in that environment leaks a lot of information about the data ([7]).

+Methods to achieve some of the above  so could completely change the privacy/utility tradeoffs implicit in today's organization of the online world.

-This blog post discusses the current set of solutions,  how they don't quite suffice for above questions, and the story of a new solution, InstaHide, that we proposed.
+This blog post discusses the current set of solutions,  how they don't quite suffice for above questions, and the story of a new solution, InstaHide [1], that we proposed.

 ## Existing solutions in Cryptography